Fall Into Florida Landscaping this Season

 - Snapdragon

-When cool but not too cold, fall weather is also perfect for planting vegetables and herbs that will produce for you during the winter.
-Late September and October are ideal times to add shrubs, while strawberry plants can be set in October.
+When cool but not too cold, fall weather is also perfect for planting vegetables and herbs that will grow for you during the winter.
+Late September and October are ideal times to add shrubs while strawberry plants can be set in October.
 The following herbs and vegetables can also be added to your fall garden:

 - Broccoli